the-coding-school/the-cs/README.md

 ## Project Basics

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) but has been ejected using `npm eject`, which means there is full access to the Webpack and Babel configuration of the project.
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) but has been ejected using `npm eject`, which means there is full access to the Webpack configuration of the project.

-This was done in order to implement SCSS and React Router.
+This was done primarily in order to implement SCSS and React Router but confers various other customizability benefits as well.

-### Usage
+### Getting Set UP

+First, `cd` to project folder and `npm install` all project dependencies.

 To run locally:
 `npm run start`